 Club de Español

 The Spanish Club is a student organization, and its principal goal is to promote the practice of speaking Spanish.
-One way we achieve this goal is through conversation tables, which allow you to practice your conversation skills in a relaxed environment once a week.
-We also invite you to join us in celebrating the Hispanic culture all year round with different activities.
+One way this is achieved is through conversation tables, allowing participants to practice your conversation in a relaxed environment once a week.
 The Spanish Club meets weekly throughout the semester on Mondays from 4-5 p.m. in 422 Anderson Hall.

 - Club Coordinator: Norma Corrales Martin